shrey11-git/Depth_Map_Generator_demo/README.md

   - bathymetry_report.pdf: Three-page PDF report
 - CLI Mode (Optional):
   - Uncomment the relevant lines in main.py to run the pipeline via the command line for debugging or automation.
+- Note: Source code and executables are not included in this demo repository.
 # ※ Screenshots / Demo
 - GUI File Selection: Displays file selection, data preview, and raw/cleaned data options.
 - GUI Visualization: Shows progress bar and feedback during processing.